-The DRAMATURGICAL Presentation requires each member of the group to do in-depth research that provides important and necessary background to understand the play.
-The research will also support a unified analysis and interpretation of the script just as one would prepare for the production of the play for an audience in a theater.
+Together the group will use the above reasearch and create a thorough analysis of the script that leads to a unified production concept just as one would create for the production of the play for an audience in a theater.

 Each member of the group will take on the role of a theatre artist who, working with other theatre artists, creates the "World of the Play".
-You will choose from the following roles: Director, Set Designer, Costume Designer, Lighting Designer, and Sound Designer.
+You will choose from the following roles: Director, Set Designer, Costume Designer, Lighting Designer, and Sound/Special Effects Designer.

-Working as a team you will develop an integrated and imaginative interpretation based on a critical and close analysis of the script and the appropriate research to support your production choices.
+Working as a team you will develop an integrated and imaginative interpretation based on a critical and close analysis of the script combined with your research to support your interpretive choices.